Deconstructing Miss Granger:

 And you will notice that — by the age of 16 — even though she had spent next to no time with her parents since the summer before she turned 14, she chose to bow out from the opportunity to spend the Christmas holidays with them merely because skiing “wasn’t really her thing” (although I have my own suspicions about that).
 Like Harry, if she survives, she will probably make her future in the wizarding world with hardly a backwards glance.
 She already seems to be actively withdrawing from the world of her parents.

-I also get a powerful impression that very early in childhood, Hermione learned to reflect back to her parents the sort of intelligent, “responsible” projection which has enabled them to effectively cut her loose to raise herself.
+I also get a powerful impression that very early in childhood, Hermione learned to reflect back to her parents the sort of intelligent, “responsible” projection which has encouraged them to effectively cut her loose to raise herself.
 And they have largely treated her as an honorary adult ever since, displaying a level of trust in her that I think is not altogether deserved.

 In fact, reflecting back a projected image of what the people in positions of authority usually want to see is probably her only really well-developed “people skill”.
 She certainly does not seem to have ever developed the gift of making herself popular with her immediate peers.